Amazon is playing a dominant role in product advertising and helping sellers to accelerate their sales.

 The best part – the tool automatically tells you if the keyword you want to target is hard or easy to rank for.
 Even if this keyword doesn’t seem feasible, you can still target for other keyword variations.
-You can also look up for some long-tail keywords with decent search volume and yet that are of less competition.
+You can also lookup some long-tail keywords with decent search volume and yet that are of less competition.

 So, don’t blindly run your ads or pick your products.
-Always, do a keyword research first to find out if you have a chance to win in the competition.
-With right keywords, you can also come up with right products to sell and become successful in this business.
+Always, do keyword research first to find out if you have a chance to win in the competition.
+With the right keywords, you can also come up with the right products to sell and become successful in this business.

 Why Shouldn’t You Advertise On Facebook Or Google?

 Undeniably, Amazon PPC is one of the best ways to advertise your products than on Facebook or Google.
 Yes, both are huge platforms with massive audiences but Amazon has stronger and better buyer intent.
 This makes it a key reason to use Amazon PPC.